Monitoring and Testing – Proving Water is Safe

 Public Access to Water Quality Data

 - Keeps the public informed, allowing them to make informed decisions about drinking water usage.
-Click here to view the online drinking water database for 2017 and earlier.

 - Water quality data for 2018 can be found here